External training opportunities

 BBSRC's public engagement training course is offered free of charge to any researcher supported by BBSRC, working on a BBSRC grant or based at a BBSRC-funded institute.
 The course is an interactive day, combining activities and discussion to help you learn about public engagement.

 - Wellcome Trust – run an annual public engagement masterclass in partnership with the Wellcome Genome Campus.
 This is for new principal investigators and other mid-career researchers from all disciplines.
 It helps researchers to be proactive and develop their own public engagement plans.
 Masterclasses take place in July each year.
 Wellcome-funded researchers can request a bursary to attend for free.
+You can apply for the next Public Engagement Masterclass being held 08-10 July 2019.
+The deadline is 16 April.

 British Science Association